Puriton Ridge

-Thank you from everyone working on the project for your patience and understanding as we progress with this vital work to connect six million homes and businesses to new sources of homegrown, low carbon energy, and help the UK meet its net zero ambitions.
+Thank you from everyone working on the project for your patience and understanding as we progress with this important work to connect six million homes and businesses to new sources of homegrown, low carbon energy, and help the UK meet its net zero ambitions.

 Register to receive project updates direct to your inbox.